Differentiability and Poincar\'e-type inequalities in metric measure spaces: Non-homogeneous Poincar e inequalities

 Here $o_z$ satisfies

 and $\zeta_i$ is continuous increasing and satisfies $\zeta_i(0) = 0$. \end{lemma}

 As before, the balls $B(z,r)$ and $B(z,(2\lambda+1)r)$ are in $X$ and not restricted to $S$.

 \begin{proof} We may suppose $U_i$ has positive measure and $z$ is a density point of $U_i$.
 Let $\lambda,\zeta,o$ be the constants and moduli guaranteed for $U_i$ by Lemma \ref{l:funct-PI} so that \eqref{e:funct-PI} holds (we omit the hat and $i$ subscript for notational simplicity).
+We may also suppose that $U_i$ is uniformly $(C,R)$-doubling.
 We define

 It follows from the fact that $o(0) = 0$ and the fact that $z$ is a density point of $S$ that \eqref{e:to-o} is satisfied.

 We may suppose without loss of generality that $\zeta$ is concave.
 Define

 where $s$ is the constant from Lemma \ref{l:doubling-balls}.
 Note then that for any $\eta \in (0,1)$, we have that